revanthkolli/revanthkolli.github.io/_posts/2020-11-12-my-current-productivity-system.md

 Updates are dated comments that I use to keep track of peripheral information for larger tasks.
 They can detail specific actions I took, what road blocks I came across and how they were cleared or even have a more elaborate explanation on why that task is in Waiting.

-I might do a separate blog post and practices I've picked up that have helped me a lot since I started working as a full-time software engineer, but this is definitely one of those.
+I might do a separate blog post on practices I've picked up that have helped me a lot since I started working as a full-time software engineer, but this is definitely one of those.
 Typing updates makes it a lot easier to give status updates and also jog my own memory if someone comes weeks or months after I've moved on and asks a specific question about that task.
 I've even found them helpful when coming across bugs related to those tasks after they were completed.

 # The Rest